 Simply, because of bad money management.

-We have decent incomes but with very expensive medical costs(a lot due to our fertility journey) and not having a budget in place, we were overspending, by a LOT and not saving enough.
+We have decent incomes but we let our lifestyle grew with our income.
+We did not have a budget in place, we were overspending by a LOT and not saving enough.

 Yes, we learned the hard way.

-It was not until we were in a bad financial situation and someone commented,
+It was not until we were hit with one of life’s amazing trials that we realized how bad our financial situation was.

-I was inspired by Dave Ramsey’s principle and decided to follow it.
+I was inspired by Dave Ramsey’s principle and so was my husband.
+So we decided to follow his recommendations.

 Our total credit card debt was $35,702.75.

-We made our goal to pay it in 12 months.
+We vowed to pay it all off in 12 months.
 That is a lot to pay in just 12 months!
 But we are pretty determined.
 That is how mad we are of this debt.